heshandevaka/XRIGHT/README.md

-This is the official repo of ALRIGHT and MAXRIGHT algorithms for improved LLM post-training (see the paper [Mitigating Forgetting in LLM Supervised Fine-Tuning and Preference Learning](https://arxiv.org/)).
+This is the official repo of ALRIGHT and MAXRIGHT algorithms for efficient trade-off in LLM post-training (see the paper [Mitigating Forgetting in LLM Supervised Fine-Tuning and Preference Learning](https://arxiv.org/)).

 ## Introduction